digime/digime-sdk-nodejs/guides/storage-create.md

-The SDK Provides a functions that you can use to create cloud storage.
-Storage can be used as an independed storage not related to user.
-For creation of provisional storage you should use SDK method createProvisionalStorage.
+The SDK provides functions that you can use to create cloud storage.
+This storage can be used as independent storage not related to a specific user.
+To create provisional storage, you should use the SDK method `createProvisionalStorage`

 #### Examples
 The most basic initialization: